 Our Chief Executive Officer also periodically reviews and recommends specific Company performance metrics to be used in short and long term incentive plans.
-Our Chief Executive Officer works with the various business units and functional departments and with our Corporate Strategic and Financial Planning Department to develop these metrics, which are then presented to the Committee for its consideration and approval.
+Our Chief Executive Officer works with the various business units and functional departments to develop these metrics, which are then presented to the Committee for its consideration and approval.